Aszeal/Kickstarter_Analysis-Challeneg-/README.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
+I can conclude two things about "Outcomes based on Launch Date."
+First, the most successful launch dates were conducted during the summer times.
+There could hundred of reason why.
+One inference I could make is that individuals during the summer might have more free time.
+The final conclusion I could make is that overall, there were more success than failures.
 - What can you conclude about the Outcomes based on Goals?

 - What are some limitations of this dataset?